bugzmanov/cleancode-critique/src/chapter_2.md

 # Chapter 2: Meaningful names

-I generally agree with the theme of this chapter: names are important.
+I agree with the theme of this chapter: names are important.
 Naming is the main component of building abstractions and abstraction boundaries.
 In smaller languages like C or Go-Lang, naming is *the* primary mechanism for abstraction.

 Naming brings the problem domain into the computational domain: